htakemoto/terraform-serverless-sample/README.md

 terraform destroy
 ```

-Note: this does not delete S3 bucket
+Note: this does not delete S3 bucket where terraform state files are sitting in

 ## Terraform Helper Commands